circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ### **`build`**

-The `build` job is the default job and is the only job that will be automatically picked up and run by CircleCI.
-However, if you configure Workflows, a job named `build` is not required.
-See the [Workflows]({{ site.baseurl }}/2.0/workflows) documentation for detailed information.
+The build job is the default job and is required if you are not using Workflows.
+If you are using Workflows, a job named build is optional.
+See the [Workflows]({{ site.baseurl }}/2.0/workflows/) documentation for detailed information.

 Each job consists of the job's name as a key and a map as a value.
 A name should be unique within a current `jobs` list.
 The value map has the following attributes: